-eAdmissions Apply online and apply on time lambeth.gov.uk/admissions Lambeth Council only have a very limited amount of paper Common Application Forms (CAFs) available and these will normally be made available for parents/carers who do not have or cannot get access to the internet.
+lambeth.gov.uk/admissions Lambeth Council only have a very limited amount of paper Common Application Forms (CAFs) available and these will normally be made available for parents/carers who do not have or cannot get access to the internet.
 In light of this, we strongly advise our families to ensure that they submit their application online and on time!
-Online applications can be made from 1 September 2021.
+Online applications can be made from 1 September 2023.
 Pages 18 and 19 show a step-by-step guide to making an online application.
-For 2021 primary school entry 99% of parents/ carers who applied on time applied online.
+For 2023 primary school entry 99% of parents/ carers who applied on time applied online.
 The online application process is now compatible with mobile devices so you will be able to submit your CAF via your mobile phone using the App.
 The benefits of applying online - It is free and secure - It uses a quick, easy to use step-by-step format - Your application won't get lost in the post - Drop down school lists help reduce errors and save you time - Information can be checked online and changed at any point before the closing date without the need to fill in another form - You can attach the required proof of address documentation and copies of any medical or social paperwork you wish to be considered.
-Just submit the application first then click on the 'attach document' button - If you have any questions or problems regarding the online admissions website or log-in, please call the London Grid for Learning supportline on 020 8255 5555 option 1 - You will be issued with a unique reference number similar to this: 208-2022-09-E-001234, which will be your proof that your application has been received - The online system is available 24 hours a day, 7 days a week, up until midnight on the closing date of Sunday 31 October 2021 - During the evening of Tuesday 1 March 2022 you will be sent an email and/or text with the outcome of your application.
-Please wait until you have received the email before logging on to the Pan-London eAdmissions website.
+Just submit the application first then click on the 'attach document' button - If you have any questions or problems regarding the online before logging on admissions website or log-in, please call the London Grid to the Pan-London for Learning supportline on 020 8255 5555 option 1 eAdmissions website.
 The ParentComms:Mobile app is an alternative way to receive notifications from the eAdmissions website and is designed to help parents stay connected with their child's school.
-If you don't already use ParentComms through your child's school, you will need to download the ParentComms app from the Apple AppStore, Google Play or Windows Phone Store to a mobile device and register your eAdmissions USO username and password to receive the following push notifications from the eAdmissions website: - A reminder to submit any un-submitted applications 1 week before as well as 24hrs before the closing date.
+If you don't already use ParentComms through your child's school, you will need to download the ParentComms app from the Apple AppStore, Google Play or Windows Phone Store to a mobile device and register your eAdmissions USO username and Record your details Use this spa ace to record the details used to make Username: Password: It is importan t to keep this information so that you can lo - You will be issued with a unique reference number similar to this: 208-2024-09-E-001234, which will be your proof that your application has been received - The online system is available 24 hours a day, 7 days a week, up until midnight on the closing date of Tuesday 31 October 2023 - During the evening of Friday 1 March 2024 you will be sent an email and/or text with the outcome of your application.
+Please wait until you have received the email your application.

+(e) Admissions password to receive the following push notifications from the eAdmissions website:

+- A reminder to submit any un-submitted applications 1 week before as well as 24hrs before the closing date.
 (If you register less than 24 hours before the deadline you will not be able to be sent this message). - Your application reference number of your submitted application - The outcome of your application.